Bermuda Travel Information

 If not included in the bill, a 15 percent tip is generally expected at restaurants and hotels.
 Taxi drivers are usually tipped 10 percent, and all Bermuda hotels add a hotel tax of 10 percent to the bill at check-out.

 Bermuda is relatively crime-free but visitors should exercise the necessary precautions to safeguard personal possessions.
 Care should be taken after dark, avoiding quieter, poorly lit streets in particular.
-The use of date rape drugs is on the increase.
 Hurricane season normally runs from June to November.

 As a general rule, dress conservatively.
 Bathing suits are acceptable only on the beach, and it is considered an offence to appear in public without a shirt.
 Casual sportswear can be worn in restaurants during the day, but in the evening men should dress more formally with slacks and a shirt.
 Good manners are expected, and asking a question without first offering a proper greeting is considered extremely rude.
 Nude or semi-nude bathing is not permitted in Bermuda.